appcelerator-archive/amp/docs/settings.md

-## Configuration Command
+## Settings Command

-The `amp config` command displays the AMP configuration.
-It can be accessed by storing the value in a config file or passing it as a command-line argument.
+The `amp settings` command displays the AMP settings.
+It can be accessed by storing the value in a settings file or passing it as a command-line argument.

 ### Usage

 ```
-$ amp config --help
+$ amp settings --help

-Usage:	amp config
+Usage:	amp settings

-Display configuration
+Display AMP settings

 Options:
   -h, --help            Print usage